 Classroom Valentine’s Day Cards

 These Classroom Valentine’s Day Cards are perfect for my daughter’s classroom because they are not allowed to bring sweets into school.
 The kids are only allowed to bring food without sugar.
-These cards can be given alone or along with a small crate container, reusable container, or zip lock of strawberries.
+These cards can be given alone or along with a small crate container, reusable container, or zip lock of strawberries OR strawberry gummies if you are allowed.
 Kids love strawberries, and you will get brownie points for bringing something healthy and nutritious to school on Valentine’s Day.

 Health Benefits of Strawberries